 - Core mission support, including finance, executive, and fundraising

-Funding should be secured for program support services, which include salaries for executives, finance, human resources, and development.
-This spending results in a positive impact on the organization.
-The days of frugal spending may be coming end.
-Savvy donors are interested in donating money used for making a measurable return on their investment.
+Nonprofits must raise funds for program support services, salaries for executives, finance, human resources, and development.
+These funds have a positive impact on the organization.
+The days of frugal spending are coming to an end.
+Now, donors want to see a measurable return on their investment.

-Nonprofit leaders should get away from traditional thinking of overhead as a bad use of spending.
-The growth and effectiveness of nonprofits rely on having a plan for funding core expenses.
-Investment in infrastructure is vital for their survival.
+Nonprofit leaders must get away from old-school thinking of overhead as a bad use of spending.
+More importantly, the growth and effectiveness of the nonprofit relies implementing a plan for funding core expenses.
+In this way, investment in overhead holds the key to survival.

 We value your comments!
 Feel free to ask questions, suggestions or leave feedback.